Gina Rodriguez Prepares Her Fedora For Netflix’s ‘Where In The World Is Carmen Sandiego’ Reboot

-Gina Rodriguez confirmed she has her fedora and is ready to taken on the voice work for Netflix’s reboot of the kids adventure show Where in the World is Carmen Sandiego.
-Rodriguez, who is known for her Golden Globe winning role on Jane the Virgin, had fun interacting with fans on Twitter yesterday when the rumors of her lending her voice to Carmen Sandiego began to surface.
+Gina Rodriguez confirmed she has her fedora and is ready to take on the voice work for Netflix’s reboot of the kids’ adventure show, Where in the World is Carmen Sandiego.
+Rodriguez, who is known for her Golden Globe-winning role on Jane the Virgin, had fun interacting with fans on Twitter yesterday when the rumors of her lending her voice to Carmen Sandiego began to surface.

 — Gina Rodriguez (@HereIsGina) April 15, 2017

-Where in the World is Carmen Sandiego was a geography based children’s game show that ran for five seasons on PBS in the 1990s.
-According to the Huffington Post, Netflix has ordered twenty episodes of Carmen Sandiego and if it is successful, there could be more.
+Where in the World is Carmen Sandiego was a geography-based children’s game show that ran for five seasons on PBS in the 1990s.
+According to the Huffington Post, Netflix has ordered 20 episodes of Carmen Sandiego and if it is successful, there could be more.

 Carmen Sandiego was also a highly successful computer game series.
-The game consisted of players trying to solve clues and locate Carmen and helped children brush up on their geography skills.
+The game consisted of players trying to solve clues and locate Carmen, which helped children brush up on their geography skills.

 Gina Rodriguez will be providing the voice for Carmen.
 Sadly, one of the more distinctive voices from the original series won’t be around this time.
 Lynne Thigpen who provided the voice for The Chief passed away in 2003.
 Thigpen, whose unmistakable deep, rich-toned voice was also the DJ for the 1970s gang film The Warriors, made her a Carmen Sandiego staple and she will undoubtedly be difficult to replace.
 There is no word yet as to whether or not Rockapella will be joining in the reboot.

 Gina Rodriguez is branching out with her portrayal of Carmen Sandiego.
-Gina has limited voice over work on her resume although, as previously reported by Inquisitr, Rodriguez will be joining John Cena, Kate McKinnon, and Gabriel Iglesias for the upcoming animated feature film Ferdinand.
+Gina has limited voice over work on her resume although, as previously reported by the Inquisitr, Rodriguez will be joining John Cena, Kate McKinnon, and Gabriel Iglesias for the upcoming animated feature film Ferdinand.

 Following the 2015 win of her Golden Globe for her work on Jane the Virgin, Gina Rodriguez has become a hot Hollywood commodity.
 Originally offered a part in the now-cancelled series Devious Maids, Gina took a leap of faith in accepting the role of Jane instead.
 The unique concept and endearing character made Rodriguez’ gamble pay off.
 Jane the Virgin is just wrapping up its third season and Gina has garnered a Golden Globe nomination every year for her portrayal.